Find out more about keeping your computer secure for both you and your family, with details of measures you can take to stay safe online.

 Detect and eliminate online threats including viruses, Trojans, spyware, adware and malicious sites by using anti-virus and anti-spy software.

-Updating your web browser and software programmes will help prevent attackers from using holes in your security to their advantage.
+Updating your web browser and software programs will help prevent attackers from using holes in your security to their advantage.

 Check the settings of software programmes, particularly those that connect to the internet, as their default settings may enable all functionality, giving cyber-criminals access to your computer.